 BiS Gear Lists

 BiS lists are designed to maximize your total stat weight (using the individual stat weights discussed above) over all of your gear, while still hitting the accuracy cap required for the encounters in the game.
 This means an individual gear piece may not be the absolute best piece for that individual slot, but is part of a gear "set" that totals to the best overall stats.
 Our current knowledge regarding accuracy caps is that it increases as you move from hitting the back --> flank --> front.
-If you primarily damage from the back/flank then a lower accuracy rating, ~458, will be fine, but if you primarily hit from the front then you'll want to do your best to hit the 482 current max accuracy cap.
+If you primarily damage from the back/flank then a lower accuracy rating will be fine, but if you primarily hit from the front then you'll want to do your best to hit the current max accuracy cap.
 This could be subject to change as we continue to test.
-The sets provided below will encompass a range of accuracies, and you can choose the best one for yourself based on the accuracy you want your gear to provide (the +0 accuracy set will have the base accuracy of 341, which would cover extreme primals that have no accuracy cap).
-If you don't want to deal with multiple gearsets (or have the gear to do so) a good strategy is to aim for lower native accuracy on your gearset giving you better damage stats for 95% of the rest of the game that has a low accuracy requirement, then using accuracy food to get the accuracy required for capped content, such as Turn 5.
+The sets provided below will encompass a range of accuracies, and you can choose the best one for yourself based on the accuracy you want your gear to provide (the +0 accuracy set will have the base accuracy of 341, which would cover things like extreme primals that have no accuracy cap).
+If you don't want to deal with multiple gearsets (or have the gear to do so) a good strategy is to aim for lower native accuracy on your gearset giving you better damage stats for 95% of the rest of the game that has a low accuracy requirement, then using accuracy food to get the accuracy required for capped content.